Above the desk in my office, I have an abstract painting of Epictetus framed with the following quote:

 Creating that list is a great start, but we both know you’ll never stop wanting.
-Neither will I. The “could do’s” will pile up, and that’s okay.
+Neither will I. Your mind will constantly see shiny objects that distract you from what you’re doing now.
+The “could do’s” will pile up, and that’s okay.
 Just find a home for them and think of them differently.
 I keep a massive google doc of cool ideas, places to travel, habits to form, things to buy, you name it.

 I’m not saying never to these things.
 I’m saying not right now.

 That way, they don’t weigh on me or bring about any negative thoughts.

 In a weird therapeutic way, it’s freeing knowing I don’t “have to” do these things anymore.
 David Allen gets it: